bitcoinjs/bip38/README.md

 ```

-### decrypt(encryptedKey, passhprase, address)
+### decrypt(encryptedKey, passhprase)

-A method that decrypts the encrypted string. `encryptedKey` is the string value of the encrypted key. `passphrase` is the passphrase to decrypt the key with. `address` is the public address.
+A method that decrypts the encrypted string. `encryptedKey` is the string value of the encrypted key. `passphrase` is the passphrase to decrypt the key with.

 ```js